-The original NNPDA model with an external continuous stack and its learning algorithm were originally proposed in short papers [Giles90, Sun90].
-Recently [Das92] benchmark experiments with different order connection weights of NNPDA showed that third order weights were better than first or second order.
+The original NNPDA model with an external continuous stack and its learning algorithm were originally proposed in short papers [Giles90, Sun90a, Sun90b].
+Recently [Das92] showed benchmark experiments with different order connection weights of NNPDA and pointed out that third order weights were better than first or second order.
 [Das93] showed the advantage of using hints in learning CFGs.
-Recent work [Mozer93] also shows that the continuous stack can be used to manipulate the "continuous rewrite rules" necessary to parse context-free grammars.
+Recent work of [Mozer93] also shows that the continuous stack can be used to manipulate the "continuous rewrite rules" necessary to parse context-free grammars.
 [Zeng94] showed that when a recurrent network controlling an external stack is trained by a pseudo-gradient method and discretized during training, the trained NNPDA can successfully classify strings of arbitrarily long length.